kn0ll/backbone.gui/readme.md

 backbone.gui
 ===

-somewhere in between backbone.ui and dat.gui.
+somewhere in between backbone.ui and dat.gui. simply pass Backbone.GUI.View your model, and optionally some gui parameters, and it will generate controls to modify your model.

+the code looks like this:

 ```
 var osc = new Backbone.Model({